Alicia Kearns: Parliamentary career

 Kearns ran a successful campaign during the COVID-19 pandemic to end the lone birth scandal which saw NHS guidance force women to give birth, or labour until the late stages, and undergo miscarriages, without their partners due to efforts to prevent the spread of COVID.

 Due to the 2023 Periodic Review of Westminster constituencies, Kearns' constituency of Rutland and Melton was abolished, and replaced with Rutland and Stamford.
 At the 2024 general election, Kearns was elected to Parliament as MP for Rutland and Stamford with 43.7% of the vote and a majority of 10,394.

-In 2023 Kearns, working with local residents, secured a county flag for Leicestershire, the last English county without a registered flag, the Flag of Leicestershire.
+In 2023 Kearns worked with local residents on a campaign that led to the adoption of the Flag of Leicestershire.

 Kearns has been a staunch opponent of the 4.2 mile Mallard Pass Solar Farm, which straddles Lincolnshire and Rutland, and aims to provide renewable energy to 92,000 homes.

 Kearns is a supporter of transgender rights and in August 2020 co-authored an article in ConservativeHome with fellow MP Nicola Richards which called on the government to reform the Gender Recognition Act 2004.

 In April 2024, one of Kearns' former parliamentary aides, Christopher Cash, and his associate Christopher Berry were charged under the Official Secrets Act 1911 for allegedly spying for China, through their access to parliamentary information.
 In September 2025 the charges were dropped less than a month before the trial was due to start, because the "evidential standard" was not met.
 Kearns would have been a key witness at the trial.

 In July 2024, Kearns was one of five politicians to cover for James O'Brien's radio show on LBC, as part of the station's "Guest Week".

 In February 2025, following U.S. President Donald Trump's criticism of Ukrainian President Volodymyr Zelenskyy during his U.S. visit, Kearns demanded that Prime Minister Keir Starmer cancel Trump's upcoming state visit to the United Kingdom.

 Personal life

 Kearns lives in the village of Langham in Rutland with her husband.
 The couple have a son and two daughters.

-Kearns was public about her health challenges with her third child where she had Placenta praevia and Placenta accreta spectrum requiring a hysterectomy immediately following the birth of her child.
+Kearns was public about her health challenges with her third child; she suffered from placenta praevia and placenta accreta spectrum, requiring a hysterectomy immediately following the birth of her child.